sunilson/My-Ticker/README.md

 The app is written in Java.
 Due to time restraints, it has not been completely finished and released, but the prototype is mostly working.

-For the web app written in Angular see here: <a href="https://github.com/sunilson/My-Ticker-Angular-App">https://github.com/sunilson/My-Ticker-Angular-App</a>

-For the server side cloud functions see here: <a href="https://github.com/sunilson/My-Ticker-Cloud-Functions">https://github.com/sunilson/My-Ticker-Cloud-Functions</a>

 Table of Contents
 =================